Beyond Agile Velocity: Next-Gen Metric Tracking

 If you’re working on planning your next sprint, these metrics should help you develop a more holistic, rich insight into what your team can do and where they need more help.

 Need a better tool for the job?
 Visor can help.
-Visor is a free, all-in-one project management tool that integrates with the tools your team is already using, like Jira and Asana, with a two-way integration that keeps data fresh no matter where you update it.
+Visor is a project portfolio management tool that integrates with the tools your team is already using, like Jira and Asana, with a two-way integration that keeps data fresh no matter where you update it.
 Try it today for free and find out why thousands of project managers are switching.

 If this article was helpful, check out some other articles that can help you plan your next sprint: